BawCOS/Solution-Manual-CPS/docs/16-Transformation-Solutions.md

 ### Problem 5

-\indent 5.
 You are on a team of two.
 You are both tasked to complete an exercise.
 The time it takes you $T_1$, and likewise, your teammate $T_2$ to complete the exercise are independent random variables.
 Exercise completion time, in minutes, is distributed with the following pdf:

 $$
 f_T(t)= \frac{-t}{200}+\frac{3}{20}; 10 \leq t \leq30